 Funding from the Lynch’s Ferry Authority was received for the study of the Flora of Percival’s island.
 The curator has held contracts with WESTVACO Corporation, the U.S. Forest Service, the Blue Ridge Parkway, and the Virginia Nature Conservancy.

-- To serve as a teaching tool through research at Lynchburg College
+- To serve as a teaching tool through research at University of Lynchburg

 - To discover information about the plants and vegetation of Virginia